kidpixo/multibinner/README.md

     I have a huge pandas.DataFrame.
     I want to rebin some columns.
-    I want the oupt of custom function on those bins.
+    I want the ouput of custom function on those bins.

 The Multibinner module solve this problems.
 It accepts as input: